Most Popular Reads

 Everett Sizemore, Director of Marketing, Inflow

-First of all, if you’re not using remarketing lists, you probably should look into that.
+First of all, if you’re not using remarketing lists for your web advertising, you probably should look into that.
 If you have a brick-and-mortar aspect to your business, try displaying an ad on Google Maps with a “local search ad.”

 Definitely take advantage of the “expanded text ads” option released back in July.
 You may have to apply for this feature.